Finance Policy and Procedures

 d) Before a cheque payment is made, it must be authorised in writing.

 e) The cheque must be signed by two signatories, to include the cheque counterfoil.

 f) No Committee Member may claim expenses without prior authorisation of the Committee.

 g) Once payment has been made the invoice (or other receipt) should be marked "Paid", together with the cheque number and date.

 h) All payments must be entered in the computerised accounting system only after being authorised.

 a) Refunds of costs which a Committee Member has necessarily incurred to carry out committee duties can be paid.

 b) Claims for expenses must be supported by receipts.
 Legitimate expenses are authorised travel on committee business, postage costs, stationery, and telephone calls necessary for running the Association.

-a) Appropriate Insurance policies will be maintained to cover:
+Appropriate Insurance Policy will be maintained to cover Public Liability